-Protection petitions filed for girls in mutilation case
+Protection petitions filed for 2 girls in mutilation case

-MINNEAPOLIS (AP) — Authorities in Minnesota have filed child protection petitions for two 7-year-old girls who prosecutors say were brought to Michigan for a genital mutilation procedure.
+MINNEAPOLIS (AP) — Authorities in Minnesota have filed child protection petitions for two 7-year-old girls who prosecutors say were brought to Michigan by their mothers for a genital mutilation procedure.

+The petitions were filed in Hennepin and Anoka counties on Thursday, the same day a Michigan doctor was charged with performing genital mutilation on the two girls.
+According to the FBI, Dr. Jumana Nagarwala was arrested after the 7-year-olds identified her as the person who performed procedures on them in February at a clinic in suburban Detroit.

+It is believed to be the first case of its kind prosecuted in federal court.

-According to the Hennepin County petition, one girl was removed from her family’s suburban Minneapolis home and placed in a shelter.
+The petition in Hennepin County said one of the girls was removed from her family’s suburban Minneapolis home and placed in a shelter on a 72-hour health and welfare hold.
 Her 11-year-old brother remains in the home.

-The Associated Press isn’t naming the parents to avoid identifying the girl.
-They don’t have a listed home phone number, and it wasn’t immediately clear whether they had an attorney.

-A spokeswoman for the Anoka County Attorney’s Office confirmed prosecutors have filed a case there as well, but it’s under seal.

 Most Read Stories